Senior Social Change Consultant

 Terms and benefits

-Terms: The role will be full time (37.5 hours/week) fixed term for 1 year – we will consider well structured JobShare applications.
+Terms: The role will be full time (37.5 hours/week) on a permanent contract – we will consider well structured JobShare applications.
 As we often work with volunteers occasional evening and weekend work will be required and compensated through TOIL.
-Occasional UK or European travel will be required when we emerge from lockdown (by arrangement) .
-The role is a fixed term contract with potential opportunities for growth, development and expansion into a permanent role: we are a small, agile agency and are committed to supporting our staff to acquire the skills and grow in all areas of our business.
+We are a small, agile agency and are committed to supporting our staff to acquire the skills and grow in all areas of our business.

 We are open to exploring flexible working arrangements and supporting you to meet commitments you may have.